StarPlayrX/bigmac/README.md

 ## Monterey Beta 2 is hightly experimental and has an extreme Race Condition.
-* Apple keeps making this worse since 11.3 and there doesn't seem to be an easy fix
+* Apple keeps making this worse since Big Sur 11.3 and there doesn't seem to be an easy fix
 * because of this beta 2 is barely installable.
 After 2 attempts, I have not gotten to a boot screen
+* Anything around crypto and the disks are getting messed up
+* Things are constantly loading out of order
+* Single user mode doesn't work

 ## Recommended Flash Drive:
 I use Samsung Flash Drive FIT Media 32GB.
 Once you have disabled SIP and authenticated-root, you can now install BigMac 2 to an internal SSD or Harddrive on a 32GB APFS Partition.
 Remember if you ZAP your PRAM, you'll need to use your USB 2.0 Drive instead.